How Is This Service Legal?

 This means that Article IV, Section 1 ensures that states respect and honor the state laws and court orders of other states, even when their own laws are different.
 It is also known as the reciprocity clause.

-The Compassionate Use Act of 1996 is a California Law which allows anyone to become a member of a Cannabis Collective with the recommendation of a doctor.
+The 1996 Compassionate Use Act is a California law which allows anyone to become a member of a cannabis collective with the recommendation of a doctor.

 Through the provisions of the Affordable Care Act, patients can see doctors via telemedicine services from the privacy of their homes.